-First on our ‘to do’ list this morning was a visit to the Perdana Botanical Gardens, also known as Tun Abdul Razak Heritage Park.
+First on our ‘to do’ list after breakfast was a visit to the Perdana Botanical Gardens, also known as Tun Abdul Razak Heritage Park.
 It’s a large area of parkland with several museums and the National Mosque within its grounds.
-The first building we came across was the Royal Police Museum, we hadn’t planned on visiting here, but it’s located in such a beautiful colonial building with a traditional verandah that we were drawn indoors to take a look.
+The first building we came across was the Royal Police Museum, we hadn’t planned on visiting there, but it’s located in such a beautiful colonial building with a traditional verandah that we were drawn indoors to take a look.

 We were so pleased to have made that decision as the galleries turned out to be really interesting, and the exhibits displayed in a very attractive way.